Meijun-Gao/gBGC_Phylo_HMM/README.md

     --rr_multiple=10 --mr_multiple=10 --path=''
 Options:
--h show the basic usage for simulation data generation --numtaxa 4 or 5;   the length of the sequences are 5000, 2000 for 4 and 5 taxa, respectively --modelname HKY or GTR; default HKY
+-h show the basic usage for simulation data generation --numtaxa 4 or 5;   we set the length of the sequences to 5000, 2000 for 4 and 5 taxa, respectively --modelname HKY or GTR; default HKY
 --hotspot_num 0 or 1 or 2
-    when hotspot_num=0, --rr_multiple --mr_multiple do not need
---hot_rho recombination rate (rr) multiple based on the rr in background --hot_dScale mutation rate (mr) multiple based on the mr in background --path PATH, where to put output files
+    when hotspot_num=0, --rr_multiple --mr_multiple do not need, it is a negative control group --hot_rho recombination rate (rr) multiple based on the rr in background --hot_dScale mutation rate (mr) multiple based on the mr in background --path PATH, where to put output files